translationexchange/tml-chrome-plugin/README.md

 Installation Instructions
 ==================

-To install this extension, you must be a registered user at tr8nhub.com.
-If you don't have an account, please visit tr8nhub.com and register as a new user.
+To install this extension, you must be a registered user with TranslationExchange.
+If you don't have an account, please visit https://tr8nhub.com and register as a new user.

-Once you register, you will be provided with the instructions on how to install and use this extension.
+Once you've registered, you will be provided with the instructions on how to install and use this extension.

 Privacy Notice